kitnil/awesome/README.md

 ## Python

+- [pwk](https://github.com/umlet/pwk) - Python With Kurly braces
+- [TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
+This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).
+In order to make it working, you need a computer with a Debian-like operating system and two Wi-Fi interfaces.
+The best choice is to use a Raspberry Pi (2+) a Wi-Fi dongle and a small touch screen.
+This tiny configuration (for less than $50) allows you to tap any Wi-Fi device, anywhere.
 - [passive-ssh](https://github.com/D4-project/passive-ssh) - A Passive SSH back-end and scanner.
 - [easyjump.tmux](https://github.com/roy2220/easyjump.tmux) - EasyMotion for Tmux
 - [namedivider-python](https://github.com/rskmoi/namedivider-python) - A tool for dividing the Japanese full name into a family name and a given name.